Background

 • Residential Energy Affordability Partnership (REAP): provides efficiency measures and a free comprehensive home assessment for income-eligible customers.
 The program provides education and program referrals intended to help participants save energy and reduce electric bills.

-• Home Performance with Energy Star: is a Federal program administered locally by PSEG LI.
+• Home Performance with Energy Star: is a federal program administered locally by PSEG LI.
 This program provides free professional energy audits for any single-family homeowner in PSEG LI service territory.
 The customer receives a comprehensive whole-house energy review including appliances, insulation, and domestic hot water.
 Eligible customers with electric heat can participate in the free Home Performance Direct Install program, which includes a Home Energy Assessment and select free efficiency upgrades.

 • Commercial Efficiency programs: provides rebates for energy savings measures, such as lighting, air conditioning, and refrigeration.
 Technical Assistance rebates are available to offset the cost of engineering, design, and energy modelling services for qualifying projects.